 - Follow interesting people and brands.
 Share their content.

-I hope this give you some ideas on how you can feed the content monster and really rock your content curation!
+I hope this gives you some ideas on how you can feed the content monster and rock your content curation!

 I need to check the Hootsuite RSS syndication now.

 MalharBarai Thanks!
 Let me know how you like the RSS syndication.

 tontebo Thank you for taking the time to read and comment. 🙂

 Pinned!
 Awesome as always, Peg.
 You turned me on to Feedly a few months back on a HubSpot webinar and I haven’t looked back.
 I’m curious about StumbleUpon.
 Have you found it to be useful to spreading your own content, or mainly for finding good stuff to share?
 Debating whether it’s worth a go (also considering Reddit), but there are only so many hours in a day!

 alisammeredith StumbleUpon is great for finding content and it’s great if people Stumble your blogs.
 On Reddit and StumbleUpon, it’s frowned upon to share your own blog posts so it’s not like Pinterest where you can add in your post mixed with other content.
 If someone else submits your post to Reddit or StumbleUpon, you can give them a boost.
 Is that clear as mud? 🙂

 Ha!
 Just getting caught up on my blog reading tonight.
 I mentioned you in the Copyblogger comments today.
 And you mentioned them in your article.